zubxxr/distributed-multi-autonomous-vehicle-architecture/README_2.md

 ---

-### Autoware Universe
+### 2.2 Autoware Universe
-Autoware is an open-source autonomous driving stack designed for full-sized self-driving vehicles.
+Autoware is an open-source autonomous driving stack designed for self-driving vehicles.
 It provides core modules for localization, perception, planning, and control.
-Autoware must be installed on each device that is responsible for controlling a vehicle.
+Autoware must be installed on each host that is responsible for controlling a vehicle.

 #### Hardware Requirements
 Before starting, review [Autoware’s official hardware requirements](https://autowarefoundation.github.io/autoware-documentation/main/installation/).